Kuala Lumpur Attractions - What to see and do in Kuala Lumpur

 Opening hours: 10 am to 9.30 pm daily

 Located within the large cluster of the city’s main tourist attractions, the Islamic Arts Museum is well-situated to be around the country’s National Mosque, which is within walking distance.
 Said to be the largest art museum dedicated to Islam in Asia, it contains over 7,000 artefacts!

 While the entrance is located on the first floor, the galleries are mainly situated on the third and fourth floors.
 As you first step into the galleries, you will be brought into a world of Islamic wonders as models of different religious buildings all over the world are displayed.
 Dating as far back as the 9th century, majestic models of mosques are shown, and one can wonder at the beauty of each generation’s architectural influences.

 As one wanders through the different galleries, you are gradually brought into the world of Islam and how it was able to spread all over the world.
 From the Middle East to India, as well as China, strong Islamic influences can be seen in these places.
 Artefacts such as precious coins, weapons, and jewellery, are all on display in this museum.

 For sure, this museum is really unique that is not commonly seen around the world.
 Specially dedicated to Islamic Arts, it is not just about the history of Islam, but the artistic background of the religion as well.
-It shows how art played an important role in Islam, and how it continues to be a positive influence to the religion.
+It shows how art played an important role in Islam, and how it continues to be a positive influence on the religion.

 Make sure you head down to Islamic Arts Museum when you are in Kuala Lumpur!